SkiFire13/master-thesis/chapters/3-algorithm.typ

 The parity game formulation of a system of fixpoint equations admits positions where a player has no available moves, namely it is not a total parity game.
 However the strategy improvement algorithm requires a total parity game, so we need to convert a generic parity game into a "compatible" total parity game that can be handled by it, for some definition of "compatible.

 The way we do this transformation is by extending the parity game, inserting auxiliary vertices that will be used as successors for those vertices that do not have one.
 We call this the _extended total parity game_, for short _extended game_, since it extends the original parity game to make it total.
 In particular we will add two vertices $w0$ and $w1$ representing vertices that are both controlled by and winning for respectively player 0 and 1.
 The vertices $w0$ and $w1$ will in turn also need successors, and these will be respectively $l1$ and $l0$, representing vertices that are controlled by and losing for respectively player 1 and 0.
 Likewise, the vertices $l0$ and $l1$ will need at least one successor, at that will be respectively $w1$ and $w0$.
 The vertices $w0$ and $l1$ will thus form a forced cycle, as well as $w1$ and $l0$.
-This, along with priorities choosen as favourable for the player that should win these cycles, will guarantee that the winner will actually be the expected one.
+This, along with priorities chosen as favorable for the player that should win these cycles, will guarantee that the winner will actually be the expected one.
 Then, vertices that have no successors in the general game, meaning they are losing for the player controlling them, in the game will have as successor $w0$ or $w1$, that is controlled by and winning for the opposing player.

 #definition("extended total parity game")[
   Let $G = (V_0, V_1, E, p)$ be a parity game.
 The extended total parity game of $G$ is the parity game $G' = (V'_0, V'_1, E', p')$ where: